mbruner3/portfolio/healthycereal.md

     <li>Fiber and potassium have a high correlation to one another.
 The reason being that wheat bran is higher in potassium.</li>
     <li>Calories is related to weight because the higher weighted cereals have fruits and nuts.</li>
 		<li>Calories is also related to sugar.
 Again this is intuitive since sugar is high in calories.</li>
-    <li>Cereals higher in fiber also are considered healthier and thus have a higher customer rating </li>
+    <li>Cereals higher in fiber also are considered healthier and thus have a higher customer rating. </li>
 		</dd>
 		<hr />